rongmon/rbcodes/README.md

       3) readmultispec.py  : Read IRAF (echelle) spectrum in multispec format from a FITS file.
 Can read most multispec formats including linear, log, cubic spline, Chebyshev or Legendre dispersion spectra.
 I got this code from https://github.com/kgullikson88/General.

+     4) cos_inspec.py      : Routine to quickly inspect HST/COS x1d files.

+     5) filter_2d_spec.py  : Custom routine to mask and filter JWST/NIRCam 2D grism spectra from the EIGER survey.
+[Optimized for a custom data format]

+     6) compute_SNR_1d.py  : Compute signal-to-noise ratio of an 1D spectrum and plot the result.

 The catalog folder contains codes for catalog search: